DIPSAS/DIPS-RetinaIntegration-IG/docs/CodeSystem-retina-conclusioncode-cs.md

       ]
     }
   ],
-  "description" : "Codes describing where the external client has landed in its assessment of the examination.
-(1000-series)", "caseSensitive" : true,
+  "description" : "Codes for the current or final conclusion of the grading process (1000-series).", "caseSensitive" : true,
   "content" : "complete",
-  "count" : 3,
+  "count" : 6,
   "concept" : [
     {
       "code" : "1001",
-      "display" : "Grading completed"
+      "display" : "KI-gradering (basert på nåværende bilder)", "definition" : "This examination is waiting to be graded by the AI system."
     },
     {
       "code" : "1002",
-      "display" : "To primary grading"
+      "display" : "Primærgradering (basert på nåværende bilder)", "definition" : "This examintions is waiting to be graded by a primary grader."
     },
     {
       "code" : "1003",
+      "display" : "Sekundærgradering (basert på nåværende bilder)", "definition" : "This examination is waiting to be graded by a secondary grader."
+    },
+    {
+      "code" : "1004",
+      "display" : "Ny fotokontroll (primærgradering)",
+      "definition" : "Patient should be scheduled for a new routine eye examination graded by primary grader or AI."
+    },
+    {
+      "code" : "1005",
+      "display" : "Ny fotokontroll (sekundærgradering)",
+      "definition" : "Patient should be scheduled for a new routine eye examination buty graded by secondary grader."
+    },
+    {
+      "code" : "1006",
-      "display" : "To secondary grading"
+      "display" : "Øyelegeundersøkelse (grunnet diabetisk retinopati)",
+      "definition" : "Patient is leaving the screening program and should be referred to an ophthalmologist for further examination due to findings of diabetic retinopathy."
     }
   ]
 }